photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser Types & Versions (Firefox, Chrome, Safari on iPhone,...)
 - Browser Plugins & Ad Blockers (if any)

 NOTE: The app version / build number can be found in *Settings* when you scroll to the bottom.
-MySQL 8 is not supported anymore, see FAQs and Release Notes.
+MySQL 8 is not officially supported anymore, see FAQs and Release Notes.

 IMPORTANT:
 1. Always provide database and operating system details if it is a Backend, Import, or Indexing issue.